-The contents of the cache fill buffer are written to a cache location by writing TR5 with a control field of 01 along with the set select and entry select fields.
-The set select and entry select field indicate the location in the cache to be written.
-The normal cache LRU update circuitry updates the internal LRU bits for the selected set.
+The contents of the cache fill buffer are written to a cache location by writing TR5 with a control field of 01 along with the set select and entry select field indicate the location in the cache to be written.
+The normal cache LRU update circuitry updates the internal LRU bits for the select set.